viktorbezdek/awesome-github-projects/README.md

 - [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  macOS command line tool for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your Mac.
 - [larsenwork/Gidole](https://github.com/larsenwork/Gidole) - Gidole - Open Source Modern DIN
 - [github/scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Set of boilerplate scripts describing the normalized script pattern that GitHub uses in its projects.

+## Smarty

+- [linode/apl-core](https://github.com/linode/apl-core) - Application Platform for Linode Kubernetes Engine (or any other K8s)

 ## Svelte